BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

 ### Step 3

-Now we need to add a SourceBuffer to handle each segments of our video.
+Now we need to add a SourceBuffer to handle each segment of our video.

 ```js
 import { useEffect, useRef } from "react";